-- A quick note on mortality risk - Life being shorter than expected is referred to as premature death or mortality risk - Factors that trigger mass premature deaths are CATASTROPHES! - Catastrophes can be natural or man-made - What is a catastrophe? - An event in which insured claims, total economic losses, or the number of casualties exceed a certain threshold - Lost or missing lives 20, injured 50, homeless 2000 - Number of catastrophes has risen sharply in the last four decades - In the 1970's roughly 100 catastrophic events per year - Number has more than tripled in the last decade - In 2011, there were 325 such events: 175 natural and 150 man-made - In 2014, 336 such events: 189 (highest ever) natural and 147 man-made - In 2014, 12700 people lost their lives or went missing in the disasters
+- A quick note on mortality risk - Life being shorter than expected is referred to as premature death or mortality risk - Factors that trigger mass premature deaths are CATASTROPHES! - Catastrophes can be natural or man-made - What is a catastrophe? - An event in which insured claims, total economic losses, or the number of casualties exceed a certain threshold - Lost or missing lives 20, injured 50, homeless 2000 - Number of catastrophes has risen sharply in the last four decades - In the 1970's roughly 100 catastrophic events per year - Number has more than tripled in the last decade - Between 1994 and 2013, EM-DAT recorded 6,873 natural disasters - Claimed 1.35 million lives or almost 68,000 lives on average each year - 218 million people affected by natural disasters on average per annum